GPT in 60 Lines of NumPy

 In principle, the original GPT paper was only about the benefits of pre-training a transformer model for transfer learning.
 The paper showed that pre-training a 117M GPT achieved state-of-the-art performance on various NLP (natural language processing) tasks when fine-tuned on labelled datasets.

 It wasn't until the GPT-2 and GPT-3 papers that we realized a GPT model pre-trained on enough data with enough parameters was capable of performing any arbitrary task by itself, no fine-tuning needed.
-Just prompt the model, perform autoregressive language modeling, and like voila, the model magically gives us an appropriate response.
+Just prompt the model, perform autoregressive language modeling, and voila, the model magically gives us an appropriate response.
 This is referred to as in-context learning, because the model is using just the context of the prompt to perform the task.
 In-context learning can be zero shot, one shot, or few shot:

 Figure 2.1 from the GPT-3 Paper

-Generating text given a prompt is also referred to as conditional generation, since our model is generating some output conditioned on some input.
+Generating text given a prompt is also sometimes referred to as conditional generation, since our model is generating some output conditioned on some input.

 With that out of the way, let's finally get to the actual implementation.